columk1/odin-weather-app/README.md

-# webpack-starter
+# Weather App

 ##Overview

-A template for creating an app using webpack.
+A simple web app that displays a weather forecast using asynchronous functions to call a weather api.

 ## Features